 As the number of desirable references continued to rise, the restoration became ever bolder, producing a seemingly endless supply of mint and untouched fake watches for sale as unearthed artifacts.
-Through a combination of old world knowledge and the wonders of modern technology, we are now able to produce tropical dials at will, reapply radium to produce correct geiger readings, and micro-weld alloys to make original perfect look an unfortunate victims of the polishing wheel.
+Through a combination of old-world knowledge and the wonders of modern technology, we are now able to produce tropical dials at will, reapply radium to produce correct Geiger readings, and micro-weld alloys to make the original perfect look an unfortunate victim of the polishing wheel.
 All of these processes are objectively impressive from a technical point of view, despite the fact that they are not the subject of today's discussion.

 Of course, the most popular parts are expensive, a crucial goal for those trading vintage Rolex fake watches.
 For example, let's say you stumble across an early ref.6263 Daytona at a low price, and while the case is intact and the dial and hands are still intact, the push hand and border were apparently replaced at some point during use.
 Don't be afraid -- just take the time to find the parts you need and swap them out.

 This is where the academic, perhaps marginal, side of the practice comes into play.
 Just as you can't insert a Submariner bezel into a GMT, you can't install an all-red GMT hand on a Maxi dial, MK5 ref.1675.
 This means that in order to create the look of an "original" watch, a specific range of parts must be carefully considered to ensure accuracy and periodicity.
 Also, bronzing and aging must be taken into account in order to create a completely original look.